rhasspy/wyoming-satellite/docs/tutorial_2mic.md

 ## LED Service

-An example event service for the ReSpeaker 2Mic HAT is included in `wyoming-satellite/examples` that will change the LED color depending on the satellite state.
+Example event services for the ReSpeaker 2Mic and 4Mic HATs are included in `wyoming-satellite/examples` that will change the LED color depending on the satellite state.
+The example below is for the 2Mic HAT, using `2mic_service.py`.
+If you're using the 4Mic HAT, use `4mic_service.py` instead as the LEDs and GPIO pins are slightly different.

 Install it from your home directory: